 The principals of one of the cityʼs biggest rent regulated landlords have been dismissed from a lawsuit accusing them of overcharging their tenants.

-State Supreme Court Judge Joel Cohen said there was no proof that either Douglas Eisenberg and John Arrillaga Jr. was involved in the day-to-day running of A&E Real Estate Holdings, a company that owns some 6,000 rent regulated apartments across the city.
+State Supreme Court Judge Joel Cohen said there was no proof that Douglas Eisenberg and John Arrillaga Jr. were involved in the day-to-day running of A&E Real Estate Holdings, a company that owns some 6,000 rent regulated apartments across the city.